Baldrige FAQs: Applying for the Malcolm Baldrige National Quality Award

 How much does it cost to apply for the Malcolm Baldrige National Quality Award?

-Applicants in 2015 pay a nonrefundable eligibility filing fee of $360 as well as an application fee that varies by the organization’s size and sector.
+Applicants pay a nonrefundable eligibility filing fee of $360 as well as an application fee that varies by the organization’s size and sector.
 (An additional processing fee of $1,250 is required for applications submitted on CD.)